FlorinZai/Global_Delta_Check/readme.txt

 New files have been uploaded to verify Max100 deltas and reproduce figures from rebuttal 2 adressed to Nienhuis et al. 2020 paper
-Land change for Max100 based on our buffers can be retrieved from: https://code.earthengine.google.com/1fae5512b5ab41c6902e58d393ed7a05
+Land change for Max100 based on our buffers can be retrieved from: https://code.earthengine.google.com/1fae5512b5ab41c6902e58d393ed7a05 Or Areas_Max100_newdata.rar, EE_Max100Big_polys_change.csv can be used directly.

-All files for the version 2 of our comment have _Rebuttal2 at the end of the file names.
+All files for reproducing figures in the version 2 of our comment have _Rebuttal2 at the end of the file names.

 Version 1